Marco-Scherzer/MSimpleServer/README.md

 Im an oldschool alrounder not a specialist.
 Not for networking, nor for http things or Android.
+Thanks to Microsoft Copilot, any HTTP knowledge I needed has been available on demand.
 I recently transitioned from multiplatform development to Android-specific projects.
 My current work is intended solely for internal use within my own self‑employment, which means for myself and my projects.